sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 4. Things to do during hackathon demos
 --------------------------------------

-In the last section, kept mentioning demos.
+In the last section, I kept mentioning demos.
 Why?
 Because they are important!
 Even if you have the best project in the world, if you can't demo it effectively, you don't win.
 Here are a few tips to make your demos amazing.